I’m always skeptical when I see pre-workout supplements with a lot of extreme advertising.

 - Only available in one fruit punch flavor

 What Are The Ingredients?

-Secondly, food intolerances are rather common, and I want to make sure you understand the ins and outs of this pre-workout supplement.
+I spent quite some time "nerding" with a dietician to make sure that you understand the ins and outs of this pre-workout supplement.

 But because this is combined with L-Theanine in the same product, you also get a mental calming effect which steadies your mind.

-This is one of the really clever ingredients on this list as it works so well together with caffeine.
+This is one of the clever ingredients on this list as it works so well together with caffeine.

 It’s a combination that has become very popular in nootropics (brain boosters) for this very reason.

-The way it works is by boosting a neurotransmitter called GABA (gamma-Aminobutyric acid if you fancy trying to pronounce it).
+It works by boosting a neurotransmitter called GABA (gamma-aminobutyric acid if you fancy trying to pronounce it).

 Essentially, it introduces more calmness to your brain activity, helping you to stay focused.
 (2)